-Concerning market's accuracy, increasing the bias also diminishes its accuracy, but remarkably much less than for majority voting; in fact market's accuracy is strongly affected only when the bias is very high.
+If we now look at the accuracy of the market, we see that, although it also degrades with bias, it degrades much more slowly, being practically unaffected by it until the bias is very large.
 For instance, a prediction market where agents have 4 acquaintances with bias 0.6 has still an accuracy of 89.21% (compared to 83.29% of majority voting).
-The accuracy of individual agents is much more affected by bias, being reduced from 74.21% with no bias to 58.05% with bias 0.6 when they have no acquaintances.
+The accuracy of individual agents is much more affect by bias, being reduced from 74.21% with no bias to 58.05% with bias 0.6 when they have no acquaintances.
 When the bias is even larger (0.8), their accuracy goes down drastically to 38.63%.
-As the number of acquaintances increases, the individual accuracy largely increases, showing that the argumentation framework allows agents to efficiently exchange information and benefit from information in the case bases of acquaintances.
-For instance, the individual accuracy with bias 0.6 recovers from 58.05% with no acquaintances to 75.51% with 4 acquaintances.
-This effect of argumentation is thus responsible for the increase of the market's accuracy with bias 0.6 recovers from 86.29% with no acquaintances to 89.21% with 4 acquaintances.
+As the number of acquaintances increases, the individual accuracy largely increases, showing that the argumentation framework allows agents to efficiently exchange information and benefit from information in the case bases of acquaintances to 75.51% with 4 acquaintances.
 Even in the extreme case with 0.8 bias, argumentation is able to increase the accuracy of individual agents.
-Therefore, we can conclude that an argumentation-based process of information exchange is very useful in conditions where individuals do not have a perfect (or very good) sample of data in which to base its decisions.
-Argumentation allows each individual agent to contrast its empirically-based judgements with those of its peers and acquire new information that, albeit partially, help it recover a better sample of data.

-An interesting effect is that when the bias is extreme, the confidence the agents computes is not accurate: this is the only scenario where the market has lower accuracy than simple majority voting and where the agents obtain a negative reward.
+An interesting effect is that when the bias is extreme, the confidence the agents computes is not accurate, and is the only scenario where the market has lower accuracy than simple majority voting and where the agents obtain a negative reward.
 However, by means of information exchange (having acquaintances) even in this extreme scenario the quality of the individual solutions increases, and thus the market accuracy also increases, from 48.0% accuracy with no information exchange to 67.43% and 66.93% when agents have 3 and 4 acquaintances respectively.

 Thus, in summary, we see that by means of information exchange using an argumentation process, agents become much more robust to biased data than standard voting mechanisms, by leveraging available information in the acquaintances' case bases.
-Agents with biased case bases benefit from exchanging information (by means of argumentation processes) with other agents, and the result of argumentation among agents with different biases is a less biased prediction that can largely overcome the effect of bias (except in the extreme case of 0.8 bias, where we see an improvement, but not up to the levels achieved when there is no bias).
+Agents with biased case bases benefit from exchanging information (by means of argumentation processes) with other agents, and the result of argumentation among agents with different biases is a less biased prediction that can overcome the effect of bias (except in the extreme case of 0.8 bias, where we see an improvement, but not up to the levels achieved when there is no bias).
 However, notice that in our experiments, the cases learnt from other agents during argumentation are not stored (for experimentation purposes), it is part of our future work to explore how retention of cases can help agents to further overcome the effect of bias (continuing the work started in previous work [12]).